Body Positive

 Body Positive Incorporated (established in 1980s) peer support organisation providing care and support to all people living with HIV/AIDS in New Zealand, as well as advocating and combat stigma surrounding HIV.

 Formation and leadership

 Body Positive was formed during the 1980s, with their clinic opening in 1992 and becoming an official charity and an incorporated society in 1994.
 CEO Bruce Kilmister was the first leader of Body Positive after it became incorporated.
-In 2014, Kilmister retired as CEO and was replaced by Executive Director, Mark Fisher who been involved with the HIV sector since 1992 in multiple countries including New Zealand, Australia and Canada.
+In 2014, Kilmister retired as CEO and was replaced by executive director, Mark Fisher who been involved with the HIV sector since 1992 in multiple countries including New Zealand, Australia and Canada.
 Bruce Kilmister would eventually return as chairperson of the board.
-As of 2024, Tawhanga Nopera is the chairperson of the board.
+As of 2024, Dr Tawhanga Nopera is the chairperson of the board.

 Early work

 In 1987, Body Positive created a document called "The Rights of People with AIDS" which includes the right to express yourself sexually.
 At around this time Body Positive were creating guidelines for HIV positive people on their responsibilities to the community.

 During Bruce Kilmister's run as CEO, he did significant amount of work to make HIV medication more available including for 30 years making flights to Australia and Thailand to bring back to New Zealand HIV medication when the drugs were either not available or too expensive to obtain in New Zealand.